Community Impact Corps

-Get connected with the community and earn hands on experience through the Community Service component of the Federal Work Study (FWS) program.
+Get connected with the community and earn hands-on experience through the community service component of the federal work study program called Community Impact Corps.
 Students who choose to participate in this program have the opportunity to gain valuable skills, network with nonprofit leaders in Atlanta and participate in professional development sessions.

-Students must contact Financial Aid to determine eligibility for FWS.
+Students must contact Financial Aid to determine eligibility for federal work-study.